FoMo-0D: A Foundation Model for Zero-shot Tabular Outlier Detection: FoMo-0D : A Foundation Model for Zero-shot Tabular Outlier Detection

 \textbf{Scaling up attention with ``routers'':~} The $\bigO(n^2)$ quadratic sample complexity at pre-training presents an obstacle for achieving high performance at inference, as it limits pre-training to relatively small training datasets, and degenerates in-context learning that typically benefits from longer context \citep{xie2021explanation}.

 Toward a high-performance model, we scale up \method's attention via the ``router mechanism'' of \citet{conf/iclr/ZhangY23}.
-As shown in Figure \ref{fig:model}, the main idea is to learn a small number ($R\ll n$) of ``routers'' or representatives, which gather information from all $n$ samples and then distribute the information back to the $n$ output embeddings---reducing complexity from $\bigO(n^2)$ to $\bigO(2Rn) = \bigO(n)$.
-This design allows \method to \textbf{scale linearly} with respect to both dimensionality $d$ and dataset size $n$ in pre-training.
+As shown in Figure \ref{fig:model}, the main idea is to learn a small number ($R\ll n$) of ``routers'', which gather information from all $n$ samples and then distribute the information back to the $n$ output embeddings, in effect, reducing complexity from $\bigO(n^2)$ to $\bigO(2Rn) = \bigO(n)$.
+This design allows \method to \textbf{scale linearly} with respect to both dimensionality $d$ and dataset size $n$ in pre-training {as well as during inference}.

 Concretely, the representatives first aggregate information from all samples by serving as the query in the multi-head self-attention (\texttt{MSA}):

 where $\bR \in \R^{R\times d}$ depicts the \textit{learnable} vector array of representatives and $\mathcal{M}$ denotes the aggregated messages.
 Then, the routers distribute the received information among samples by using the sample embeddings as query and the aggregated messages as both key and value: